naschorr/electronic-component-label-builder/README.md

 `python eclb.py -b 2 -c inductor PATH_TO_COMPONENT_DATA`

 ### Commands
-`--sheet-height` - The height of the label sheet (inches).
+`--sheet-height` - FLOAT - The height of the label sheet (inches).
-`--sheet-width` - The width of the label sheet (inches).
+`--sheet-width` - FLOAT - The width of the label sheet (inches).
-`--upper-margin` - The vertical size of the top-most margin (inches).
+`--upper-margin` - FLOAT - The vertical size of the top-most margin (inches).
-`--left-margin` - The horizontal size of the left-most margin (inches).
+`--left-margin` - FLOAT - The horizontal size of the left-most margin (inches).
-`--middle-padding` - The size of the padding between columns of sticker, if any (inches).
+`--middle-padding` - FLOAT - The size of the padding between columns of sticker, if any (inches).
-`--label-height` - The height of an individual sticker (inches).
+`--label-height` - FLOAT - The height of an individual sticker (inches).
-`--label-width` - The width of an individual sticker (inches).
+`--label-width` - FLOAT - The width of an individual sticker (inches).
-`--rows` - The number of rows on the sticker sheet.
+`--rows` - INT - The number of rows on the sticker sheet.
-`--columns` - The number of columns on the sticker sheet.
+`--columns` - INT - The number of columns on the sticker sheet.
 `--units`, `-u` - The units of the component to be labeled (Ohm, Ω, Farad, etc).
-`--tolerance`, `-t` - The tolerance of the component to be labeled (in percentage).
+`--tolerance`, `-t` - FLOAT - The tolerance of the component to be labeled (in percentage).
-`--bands`, `-b` - The number of bands to use for displaying the significant digits of the component value.
+`--bands`, `-b` - INT - The number of bands to use for displaying the significant digits of the component value.
 `--condense/--no-condense` - Choose whether or not to condense the component value down (ex.
 1000 -> 1k).
+Defaults to `True`.
 `--color-codes/--no-color-codes` - Choose to show the color code or not.
+Defaults to `True`.
 `--show-tolerance/--no-tolerance` - Choose to show a tolerance band in the color code.
+Defaults to `True`.
-`--voltage` - The voltage rating for the capacitors.
+`--voltage` - INT - The voltage rating for the capacitors.
-`--temperature` - The temperature coefficient of the capacitors.
+`--temperature` - INT - The temperature coefficient of the capacitors.
 `--component`, `-c` - Overrides any other options, and tries to make components of that type.
-`--scale`, `-s` - The scale for rendering the sticker sheet.
+`--scale`, `-s` - INT - The scale for rendering the sticker sheet.
 Bigger scale means higher resolution.
 Might have to play around with this to get the units to work.
 `--output-format`, `-o` - Image type to save the sticker sheet as.
 `--font` - Path to the font to use in label text.
-`--font-size`, `-f` - The size of the font used on the labels (as a percentage, ex.
+`--font-size`, `-f` - INT - The size of the font used on the labels (as a percentage, ex.
 100 is default).
-`--box-size` - The size of the boxes that hold color bands (inches).
+`--box-size` - FLOAT - The size of the boxes that hold color bands (inches).
-`--box-spacer-width` - The size of the spacer between the color band boxes (inches).
+`--box-spacer-width` - FLOAT - The size of the spacer between the color band boxes (inches).
-`--labels-per-sticker`, `-l` - The number of labels to place in each sticker.
+`--labels-per-sticker`, `-l` - INT - The number of labels to place in each sticker.
-`--label-text-offset` - The veritcal distance to offset label text (pixels) (Positive values offset it down, and negatives offset it up.)
+`--label-text-offset` - FLOAT - The veritcal distance to offset label text (pixels) (Positive values offset it down, and negatives offset it up.)
-`--label-colorcode-offset` - The vertical distance to offset label color codes (pixels) (Positive values offset it down, and negatives offset it up.)
+`--label-colorcode-offset` - FLOAT - The vertical distance to offset label color codes (pixels) (Positive values offset it down, and negatives offset it up.)
 `--debug/--no-debug` - Choose to render debug gridlines on the sticker sheet (Helps with alignment).
+Defaults to `False`.
 `--show/--no-show` - Choose to show a preview of the resulting image.
+Defaults to `True`.
 `--dry-run/--no-dry-run` - Choose to save the resulting images or not.
+Defaults to `False`.